 18. Promoting peaceful and inclusive societies: We underline the need to promote peaceful and inclusive societies for achieving sustainable development, and to build effective, accountable and inclusive institutions at all levels.
 Good governance, rule of law, human rights, fundamental freedoms, equal access to fair justice systems, and measures to combat corruption and curb illicit financial flows will be integral to our efforts.

-19. The post-2015 development agenda, including the SDGs, can be met within the framework of a revitalized global partnership for sustainable development, as delineated in the chapters of the Addis Ababa Accord that follow.
+19. The post-2015 development agenda, including the SDGs, can be met within the framework of a revitalized global partnership for sustainable development, supported by the concrete policies and actions as outlined in the present Action Agenda.

-Action Agenda
+Action Areas

 Domestic public resources